Oberlin College: 20th century

 Henry Churchill King became Oberlin's sixth president in 1902.
 At Oberlin from 1884 onward, he taught in mathematics, philosophy, and theology.
 Robert K. Carr served as Oberlin College president from 1960 to 1970, during the tumultuous period of student activism.
 Under his presidency, the school's physical plant added 15 new buildings.
 Under his leadership, student involvement in college affairs increased, with students serving on nearly all college committees as voting members (including the board of trustees).
-Despite these accomplishments, Carr clashed repeatedly with the students over the Vietnam War, and he left office in 1969 with history professor Ellsworth C. Clayton becoming acting president.
-Carr was forced to resign in 1970.

-Oberlin (and Princeton) alumnus Robert W. Fuller's commitment to educational reform—which he had already demonstrated as a Trinity College dean—led his alma mater to make him its tenth president in November 1970.
-At 33 years old, Fuller became one of the youngest college presidents in U.S. history.
-During his Oberlin presidency—a turbulent time at Oberlin and in higher education generally—Fuller reshaped the student body by tripling the enrollment of minorities at the college.
-He recruited and hired the first four African-American athletic coaches at a predominantly white American college or university, including Tommie Smith, the gold medalist sprinter from the 1968 Summer Olympics in Mexico City.

 In 1970, Oberlin made the cover of Life as one of the first colleges in the country to have co-ed dormitories.
+Despite these accomplishments, Carr clashed repeatedly with the students over the Vietnam War, and he left office in 1969.
+History professor Ellsworth C. Carlson became acting president.

+Robert W. Fuller had left Oberlin without graduating to pursue graduate work in physics, but had shown commitment to educational reform as a Trinity College dean.
+He was unanimous choice of the selection committee in November 1970.
+At 33 years old, Fuller became tenth president of the college, one of the youngest college presidents in U.S. history.
+His Oberlin presidency was a turbulent time at Oberlin and in higher education generally.
+Fuller called for reforming the curriculum, reducing the role of faculty, and addressed the status of women, expanded programs in the arts, and enlarged the role of students in governance.
+He tripled the enrollment of minorities.
+In what was called the Oberlin Experiment, he hired Jack Scott as Athletic Director, who recruited and hired the first four African-American athletic coaches at a predominantly white American college or university, including Tommie Smith, the gold medalist sprinter from the 1968 Summer Olympics in Mexico City.

 Fuller was succeeded by the longtime Dean of the Conservatory, Emil Danenberg, who served as president from 1975 to 1982, and died in office.
 In 1983, following a nationwide search, Oberlin hired S. Frederick Starr, an expert on Russian and Eurasian affairs and skilled musician, as its 12th president.
 Starr's academic and musical accomplishments boded well for his stewardship of both the college and the Oberlin College Conservatory of Music.
-Despite increasing minority hiring, Starr's tenure was marked by clashes with students over divestment from South Africa and the dismissal of a campus minister, as well as Starr's reframing Oberlin as the "Harvard of the Midwest."
+Despite increasing minority hiring, Starr's tenure was marked by clashes with students over divestment from South Africa and the dismissal of a campus minister, as well as Starr's reframing Oberlin as the "Harvard of the Midwest".
 A particularly vitriolic clash with students on the front lawn of his home in April 1990 led Starr to take a leave of absence from July 1991 to February 1992.
 He resigned in March 1993, effective in June of that year.